Antivirus and Security

-What does Antietam Cable do to protect you?
+What does Antietam Broadband do to protect you?

 We inspect all incoming email for viruses and remove them at our server, before the email has a chance to reach your computer.
 We'll catch most of them, but we can't catch them all, so additional security is required.
 We also respond to all reports of virus activity originating from our customers, and we'll notify you if we suspect you have a virus.
-We will send a notification email to your Admin account for MyACTV.net.
+We will send a notification email to your @MyACTV.net email address.
 If the virus activity continues, we will suspend that account to protect the rest of our customers and our network.

 However, because of the volume of traffic on our system and the nature of viruses and other harmful programs, steps must be taken on your computer to ensure adequate security.